Python Source

 Configuration

-Create your source functions in the extensions/ directory at the bundle root:
+Create your source functions in the src/python/ directory:

 my_pipeline_bundle/